 View the steps required to settle a workout, tips to avoid delays, and helpful resources for each workout type.

-Monitor your workout settlement using reports and our reference guide.
+Monitor your workout settlement and resolve defects using reports and our reference guide.

 View the final steps required to complete the workout settlement.